Skip to main content

 Continuing the themes of literacy and supporting pet shelters, Vincent started to give out free books through Paws Up KC and passed on any donations to the local animal shelters.
 What began as a little free library in front of their house quickly grew into a bookmobile.

 Halley Vincent couldn’t (and still can’t) legally drive.
 So the first Paws Up KC bookmobile was a modified lawnmower that she used to deliver books throughout her neighborhood and collect donations.
-Halley Vincent in front of the Paws Up KC bookmobile, which was a modified lawnmower.

 The bookmobile has since been upgraded to a small Cushman truck that appears regularly at events like the local farmers market.